justingebert/b4-hypnobuddy/README.md

 - Text field for entries, sample questions for guidance, and emoji-buttons for mood representation.
 - **Goal**: Empower users to track feelings, celebrate achievements, and contribute positively to their therapeutic journey.

+## Troubleshooting

+- delete node_modules folder
+- delete package-lock.json
+- run npm i again

+## Development

+### Available Fonts:

+- Oscine
+- FinalSix
+- Input Serif
+- Bebas Neue SemiRounded
+- Novecento Sans

+### How to use:

+- use vars: type $ -> intellisense will show you the available vars
+- For family use:
+    - $oscine-family
+    - $finalsix-family
+    - $input-serif-family
+    - $bebas-neue-semirounded-family
+    - $novecento-sans-family
+- For weight use:
+    - $oscine-light-weight
+    - $oscine-regular-weight
+    - $oscine-bold-weight
+    - $finalsix-light-weight
+    - $finalsix-medium-weight
+    - $finalsix-semibold-weight
+    - $finalsix-bold-weight

 ## Contributing

 Hypnobuddy is a university project.
 Contributions are not provided.